All About Hot Sauce

 What Makes Hot Sauce Hot?

-The chemical that gives peppers their distinctive spicy flavor is called capsaicin.
+The chemical that gives peppers their distinctive spicy flavor is called capsaicin (which is also what contributes to jalapeno hands).
 Sources believe that nature intended capsaicin to deter many animals from eating peppers, but the chemical has had the opposite effect… because spicy food is delicious.
 Fun fact!
 Most species of birds cannot taste the spiciness of capsaicin, likely so that they could help spread the seeds of pepper plants by ingesting and excreting them.

 Chile, Chili, or Chilli: How do you spell the spicy pepper?